NaokiHori/Collision-of-Ellipse/docs/source/index.rst

 .. image:: data/fit-circles-1.png
    :width: 400

+A script to generate these datasets can be found `here <https://github.com/NaokiHori/Collision-of-Ellipse/blob/main/src/fit_circles.c>`_.

 Since we obtain circles, it is straightforward to define a penetration depth as

 .. math::

    \delta \equiv r_0 + r_1 - d,

-where :math:`r_i` are radii of the fitted circles, while :math:`d` is the distance between two centers.
+where :math:`r_i` are radii of the fitted circles, while :math:`d` is the distance between two centers (of the fitting circles).
-We can conclude that two circles (or ellipses) are colliding when :math:`\delta > 0`.
+It is readily apparent that we can conclude that two circles are colliding when :math:`\delta > 0`.
+Moreover, this determination gives a good estimation even for the collision between ellipses.